ahmettortumlu/localbinarypattern/README.md

 I have data sets which provided by: http://www.votchallenge.net/vot2019/dataset.html

 I have also groundtruth and Mask R-CNN results.
+But i share with you just for trial mask/gt values.